2020, Vol. 7 Issue 4, Part A

 How to cite this article:

-Shail Bajpai and BS Chandel.
+Shail Bajpai, BS Chandel.
 Naturally occurring borational extractives against Bihar hairy caterpillar, Diacrisia obliqua walker (Lepidoptera: Arctiidae).
-International Journal of Fauna and Biological Studies.
-2020; 7(4): 20-26.
+Int J Fauna Biol Stud 2020;7(4):20-26.